alegunta-git/turbo-guide/books/quotes.md

   * Omitted , all the voyage of their life is bound in shallows and in miseries
   * On such a full sea ae we now afloat , And we must take the current when it serves , or Lose our ventures

+Reading
+Effective Reading by Choosing the Right Books As illustrated in the graph on reading success, reading the right books in the right way is key.
+Actively retaining and applying the material greatly enhances efficient reading.
+However, to read effectively, it’s essential to learn only the details you need now or in the near future.
+For other topics, it’s sufficient to gain an overview, so you have a general understanding and can return to the material when you need it.
+Aim to spend about half of your reading time on books that address a current problem or goal, as these books will be easier to remember and immediately apply.
+The other half of your reading time can be spent exploring new topics that might be useful or interesting in the future.
+Conclusion

 ## Imp Quotes
 * **Serenity Prayer** :God grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.
 * **Newton :"If I have seen further, it is by standing on the shoulders of giants."**